Hacking Attacks Shift Security Paradigm for Broker-Dealers and RIAs

-This incident is only the latest in what seems like a never-ending series of cyber-security failures that has hit firms in almost every industry including retail (Target), healthcare (CareFirst) and financial services (Morgan Stanley).
+This incident is only the latest in what seems like a never-ending series of cyber-security failures that have hit firms in almost every industry including retail (Target), healthcare (CareFirst) and financial services (Morgan Stanley).

-Broker dealers and RIA’s must change their way of thinking about cybersecurity, especially regarding potential impact to clients.
+Broker-dealers and RIA’s must change their way of thinking about cybersecurity, especially regarding potential impact to clients.
 It is only a matter of time before a data breach results in serious financial losses for the clients of a broker-dealer or RIA.

 While experts say that it is almost impossible to make yourself 100% secure, increasing your preparedness will certainly reduce the risk that your firm becomes a victim.

 This is even more serious in light of the pervasiveness of hacking attacks against wealth management firms.

 Cyberattacks Have Become Ubiquitous “Hackers are becoming more sophisticated in conjuring up new ways to hijack your system by exploiting technical vulnerabilities or human nature.“

 — Kevin Mitnick, former hacker turned cybersecurity expert

 The SEC recently published the results of an examination of 57 broker-dealers and 49 registered investment advisors (RIA’s) to assess their vulnerability to cyber-attacks.
 Perhaps the most startling finding was how many of the broker-dealers (88%) and RIA’s (74%) acknowledged having experienced cyberattacks, either directly or through one of their vendors.